fwallyn1/BattleShip-RL/README.md

 ## Results
-Due to the number of possible state, classic Q learning strategy does not outperform the random strategy.
-Even when adding constraint in the possible action (Hit Close : hit a cell adjacent with a touched cell).
+Due to the number of possible state, classic Q learning strategy does not outperform the random strategy (23 hits by mean to win).
+Even when adding constraint in the possible action (Hit Close : hit a cell adjacent with a touched cell : 17 hits by mean to win).
 So we explore deep Q learning using gym env from openAI and Tensorflow.
 The gym env can be found in `battleship_env.py`.
 The rewards was

 ```
 {